jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 	SWITCH REGISTER OPTIONS - No

 	This program should not be used to test 11/40 and 11/45's.

+### Test 15

+	MAINDEC-11-D0OA (NEW NUMBER - DZQKA)

+	T15 Instruction Exerciser

+	ABSTRACT

+	This program is designed to be a comprehensive check of all 11 family processor instructions.
+The program executed each instruction in all address modes and includes tests for traps and the teletype interrupt sequence.
+The program relocates the test code throughout memory 0-28K.

+	REQUIREMENTS

+	          PDP-11 family central processor
+	          Optional - KL11-L (line clock)

+	STORAGE - Program uses all the first 4K of memory (excluding that area of memory reserved for the loaders.)

+	LOADING - Absolute Loader

+	EXECUTION TIME - For 4K - 1 min, for 28K - 5 min.

+	STARTING PROCEDURE - 200

+	PRINTOUTS - Yes

+	SWITCH REGISTER OPTIONS - Yes

+	SW15 =   ....
+HALT ON ERROR
+	SW14 =   ....
+LOOP SUBTEST
+	SW13 =   ....
+INHIBIT ERROR PRINTOUT
+	SW12 =   ....
+INHIBIT TRACE TRAPPING
+	SW11 =   ....
+INHIBIT SUBTEST ITERATION
+	SW10 =   ....
+RING BELL ON ERROR
+	SW 8 =   ....
+LOAD PDP-11/45 MICRO BREAK REGISTER
+	SW 7-0 = ....
+WHEN SET LOADS THE MICRO BREAK REGISTER WITH THE VALUE SET INTO SW7-0 AT THE BEGINNING OF EACH SUBTEST

+	                          NOTE

+	              WHEN ALL SWITCHES ARE DOWN NO TYPEOUTS WILL OCCUR AT THE END OF A PASS (errors will be typed).
+SETTING SW7 WILL CAUSE END OF PASS MESSAGE TO BE TYPED.

 Newer Paper Tape Software (mid-1970s)
 -------------------------------------